The complexity of geometric scaling: Worst-case instances for geometric scaling via MRA

 where $j\neq{i}$.
 If $j$ is less than $i$, then $x^j-x^i$ has no positive coordinate and at least one negative coordinate.
 As a consequence, $c\mathord{\cdot}(x^j-x^i)$ is negative, as well as the ratio (\ref{DPP.sec.2.lem.1.eq.1}).
 If $j$ is greater than $i$, then

 where $c_{d-k}$ is the $(d-k)$th coordinate of $c$.
 As $c_{d-i}>c_{n-k}$ when $k>i$,

 with equality if and only if $j=i+1$.
 In other words, when $j>i+1$

-Therefore, if at the beginning of a step during the execution of Algorithm~\ref{DPP.sec.1.alg.1}, $\tilde{x}$ is equal to $x^i$ where $i<n$, then $x$ will be set to $x^{i+1}$ in Line 3, and the next augmentation will set $\tilde{x}$ to $x^{i+1}$ as announced. \end{proof}
+Therefore, if at the beginning of a step during the execution of MRA based geometric scaling, $\tilde{x}$ is equal to $x^i$ where $i<n$, then $x$ will be set to $x^{i+1}$ in Line 3, and the next augmentation will set $\tilde{x}$ to $x^{i+1}$ as announced. \end{proof}

-\begin{thm} Starting at $x^0$, Algorithm~\ref{DPP.sec.1.alg.1} requires $n$ augmentation steps and $\log n\|c\|_\infty+1$ halving steps in order to maximize $c\mathord{\cdot}x$ over $S$.
-With early stopping, the number of required halving steps decreases to $\log \|c\|_\infty+1$. \end{thm} \begin{proof} Note that the optimal solution of the problem is $x^n$.
-According to Lemma~\ref{DPP.sec.2.lem.1}, Algorithm~\ref{DPP.sec.1.alg.1} performs $n$ augmenting steps to reach $x^n$ from $x^0$.
+\begin{thm} Starting at the origin of $\mathbb{R}^n$, MRA based geometric scaling requires $n$ augmentation steps and $\log n\|c\|_\infty+1$ halving steps in order to maximize $c\mathord{\cdot}x$ over $S$.
+With the early stopping policy, the number of required halving steps decreases to $\log \|c\|_\infty+1$. \end{thm} \begin{proof} Note that the optimal solution of the problem is $x^n$.
+According to Lemma~\ref{DPP.sec.2.lem.1}, the algorithm performs $n$ augmenting steps to reach $x^n$ from $x^0$.
 As a consequence, it suffices to observe that this algorithm performs at least $\log n\|c\|_\infty+1$ halving steps in order to scale $\mu$ down to less than $1/n$. \end{proof}